cde-ev/cdedb2/doc/source/Realm_Core_Genesis.rst

 On ``core/genesis/request``, each user can provide the data which will be required to create a persona in a respective realms.
-Additionally, helpful auxiliary information is provided, like a reason or ann attachment confirming you are eligible for cde membership.
+Additionally, helpful auxiliary information is provided, like a reason or an attachment confirming you are eligible for cde membership.
 After submitting the form, the case is ``unconfirmed`` and an email is sent to the user to confirm their email address.
 Afterwards, the case is set ``to_review``.